 If you happen to be in Washington on July 4th, consider yourself lucky.
-You can see the actual Declaration of Independence in the National Archives, attend an Independence Day parade, and finally the legendary A Capitol Fourth concert.
+You can see the Declaration of Independence in the National Archives(virtual event in 2020), attend an Independence Day parade, and finally the legendary A Capitol Fourth concert.
 This free annual concert is held on the west lawn of the United States Capitol Building featuring military bands, classical music orchestras, and celebrity pop and rock artists.
-This colourful mix of genres ends with spectacular fireworks over the capital's famous monuments.
+This colorful mix of genres ends with spectacular fireworks over the capital's famous monuments.

 4th of July Parade can be observed along Constitution Avenue between 7th and 17th streets.
 Fife and drum corps, acting military servicemen and women, colorful floats and much entertainment starts at 11:45 a.m.